algolia/algoliasearch-client-javascript/CONTRIBUTING.md

 ## Release

-Releasing is done by following the "release API clients" for now; but a contribution that extracts this into a script would be really nice.
+Releasing is done by following the internal "release API clients" document for now; but a contribution that extracts this into a script would be really nice.

 Note to definitely check the examples before actually releasing: